Home » Roshna Bala Keen

 • A.B. – 1999

-• Towler v.
+Towler v.
 DeChant et al. (N.D.
-Ohio).
-Obtained a multi-million dollar settlement for Mr. Towler in a civil rights lawsuit stemming from wrongful conviction and 29-year incarceration on a rape charge, of which he was later exonerated by DNA testing.
+Ohio) Obtained a multi-million-dollar settlement for Mr. Towler in a civil rights lawsuit arising from his wrongful conviction and 29-year incarceration for rape, from which he was later exonerated by DNA testing.

 Our Impact